 Salt is a well-known deterrent for slugs.
 It dehydrates their moist bodies at an extreme rate and can be very painful and even fatal for them.
 Leaving a salt ring around your cat’s food bowl would likely keep them away but may come with its own problems.

 Too much salt can be extremely harmful to your cat and even fatal if they ingest enough sodium.
 Rather than placing salt directly around your cat bowl, try sprinkling it around your garden.
 It will seep into the soil and make it hostile to slugs.

 It will, however, also make it very hostile for plants and other natural life in your garden.
 This method comes with quite a few difficulties and may not be completely effective, so keep that in mind when trying it.
 It is suggested that you attempt the other methods first before resorting to this one.

-There are a number of ways to keep slugs away from your cat’s food.
-Slug carry extremely harmful parasites that pose a big threat to your cat if they accidentally ingest them.
+There are several ways to keep slugs away from your cat’s food.
+Slugs carry extremely harmful parasites that pose a significant threat to your cat if they accidentally ingest them.